Skip to Content

 • For this recipe, I have used store-bought frozen paratha to show you that it is possible and to reduce the cooking time.

-• You can also try Indian, Sri Lankan restaurants for these parathas.
+• You can also try Indian and Sri Lankan restaurants for these parathas.

 • The frozen packs have 6-10. to make the paratha quickly, I use a Tawa(a large flat surface frying pan that is used to make dosa)and make three in one go.